Welcome to the ultimate Seattle summer bucket list!

 Brave the summer crowds for fresh flowers, local produce and seafood, and all kinds of handmade creations at Pike Place Market.
 You can also get a delicious meal at one of the many restaurants and eateries at the market.

 Ballard SeafoodFest is a free, family-friendly event that happens every July.
 Of course there is tons of delicious local seafood, but you will also find other cuisines, craft beers, activities, live music, and more.
-Read all about it here!
+Read all about Ballard SeafoodFest.

 Summer is the perfect time to do your shopping at a local farmers market.
 Here is our complete guide to shopping at Seattle farmers markets.

-Seattle soccer fans are unmatched.
+Seattle Sounders fans are unmatched!
 You’ll have a great time being a part of the enthusiastic crowd.
+See the upcoming schedule for Seattle sports events this summer.

-Seattle’s quirkiest neighborhood puts on a show every summer solstice with the Fremont Fair and Solstice Parade.
+Seattle’s quirkiest neighborhood puts on a show every summer solstice with the Fremont Fair and Solstice Parade in June.
 Don’t miss the longstanding tradition that is the Fremont naked bike ride.

-Marymoor Park offers a fun lineup of drive-in movies all summer.
-See all the info here.
+Marymoor Park offers a fun lineup of outdoor movies all summer.
+They’ve recently switched from drive-in to walk-in.
+Read all about this year’s Movies at Marymoor Park.

 You can also catch outdoor movies under the Space Needle starting the last weekend of July!
-Movies at the Mural are free and take place every Saturday at 9:00 p.m.
-See more details here.
+Movies at the Mural are free and take place on Fridays at dusk.
+Read more about these outdoors movies under the Space Needle.

 Summer is a great time to visit Seattle’s Woodland Park Zoo.
 If you’re lucky, maybe you’ll get to see one of the zoo’s newest baby animals.